alainamstutz/JAKi-IPDMA/two_stage.md

 ##                 2
 ```
 Discussion point:
-1. Exclude RUXCOVID-DEVENT since we don't have age as continuous variable?
+1. Exclude RUXCOVID-DEVENT since we don't have age as continuous variable

 # Subgroups: Age on primary endpoint: Pooled across trials // only descriptive purpose for overall forestplot!